From infantry units to secret SEAL teams, the U.S. military is using increasing numbers of dogs and robots to assist in conflicts across the world.

 In addition to keeping enemies at bay, dogs provide a camaraderie to troops that can't be matched by a tractor-like robot that looks more like WALL-E.

-"It's nice having a dog as part of a team," said Jim Slater, chief executive officer of K9 Force, a Canadian firm that makes protective gear for military dogs, including an infrared, waterproof dog camera.
+"It's nice having a dog as part of a team," said Jim Slater, CEO of K9 Force, a Canadian firm that makes protective gear for military dogs, including a infrared, waterproof dog camera.
 "Everyone learns to trust the dog for his capabilities.
 Dogs can operate really anywhere a human being can go, they're built for being outside."